oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Media Type Registration

-This section requests registration of the "application/sd-jwt" media type [@RFC2046] in the "Media Types" registry [@IANA.MediaTypes] in the manner described in [@RFC6838].
+This section requests registration of the following media types [@RFC2046] in the "Media Types" registry [@IANA.MediaTypes] in the manner described in [@RFC6838].